jrodriguezjr/r10k/README.markdown

 [librarian-puppet]: https://github.com/rodjek/librarian-puppet
 [workflow]: http://puppetlabs.com/blog/git-workflow-and-puppet-environments/

-r10k provides a general purpose toolset for deploying Puppet environments and modules.
+r10k provides a general purpose toolset for creating, bundling, and deploying Puppet environments and modules.
+It helps you create workflows around Puppet development.
 It implements the [Puppetfile][librarian-puppet] format and provides a native implementation of Puppet [dynamic environments][workflow].

 Installation
 ------------

-r10k should be compatible with Ruby 1.8.7, 1.9.3, and 2.0.0.
-Any issue with
-those versions should be considered a bug.
+Before you begin please note: r10k should be compatible with Ruby 1.8.7, 1.9.3, and 2.0.0.
+Any issue with those versions should be considered a bug.

 ### Rubygems